SpenceKonde/megaTinyCore/megaavr/extras/Ref_Timers.md

 4. If high bit of copy is set, there is no PWM on this pin, but there is a DAC (for dPTT[N]), or millis is using the RTC (for `_gCMT`).
   a.
 Currently there is no announced or released AVR with more than one DAC channel.
   b.
 For `_gCMT`, DACOUT will never be returned, as can the generic TIMER_RTC and TIMER_PIT.
-  In the future, there may be additioal timers supported above 0x80.
+  In the future, there may be additional timers supported above 0x80.
 5. Otherwise, check bit 6 (0x40).
 If it is a 1, you have a type D timer on this pin.
 Bits 4 and 5 indicate which waveform output channel, and bits 0-2 indicate the mux option.
 Bit 3 is reserved for any future TCD1.
   Having both those pieces of information in the table improves performance.
 6. Finally, check bit 5 (0x20).
 If set, means a type B timer pin